Monotonicity and Competitive Equilibrium in Cake-cutting: Competitive Equilibrium from Equal Incomes

-\begin{lemma} If $(X,P)$ is a strong-CEEI, then the allocation $X$ is Nash-optimal. \end{lemma} \begin{proof} Let $Y$ be a Nash-optimal allocation.
-By Lemma \ref{lem:nash-is-ceei}, the pair $(Y,P_Y)$ is s-CEEI.
-By Corollary \ref{ceei-single-valued}, the s-CEEI rule is essentially-single-valued, so all agents have in $X$ exactly the same values that they have in $Y$.
-Therefore, $X$ is also Nash-optimal. \end{proof}
+\begin{proof}[Proof of part (b)] Let $(X,P)$ be a SCEEI and let $Y$ be a Nash-optimal allocation.
+By part (a), the pair $(Y,P_Y)$ is SCEEI.
+By Corollary \ref{ceei-single-valued}, the SCEEI rule is essentially-single-valued.
+Hence, all agents have in $X$ exactly the same values that they have in $Y$.
+Therefore, $X$ is Nash-optimal too. \end{proof}